spinnaker/spinnaker/docs/commands.md

  * `--remove-omit-namespace`: Remove this namespace to the list of namespaces to omit.
  * `--remove-read-permission`: Remove this permission from the list of read permissions.
  * `--remove-required-group-membership`: Remove this group from the list of required group memberships.
- * `--remove-write-permission`: Remove this permission from the list of write permissions.
+ * `--remove-write-permission`: Remove this permission to from list of write permissions.
  * `--required-group-membership`: A user must be a member of at least one specified group in order to make changes to this account's cloud resources.
  * `--service-account`: When true, Spinnaker attempt to authenticate against Kubernetes using a Kubernetes service account.
 This only works when Halyard & Spinnaker are deployed in Kubernetes.
 Read more about service accounts here: https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/.
- * `--write-permissions`: a user must have at least one of these roles in order to make changes to this account's cloud resources.
+ * `--write-permissions`: A user must have at least one of these roles in order to make changes to this account's cloud resources.

 ---